 There are 3 arks of skills to upgrade:

 Each ark contains a bunch of skills to learn or upgrade based on your game style.
-What’s more, will you earn what I’ll call generic XP, you also gain specific XP based on how you defeat enemies.
+What’s more, you will earn what I’ll call generic XP, you also gain specific XP based on how you defeat enemies.

 If you mostly use magic, you’ll earn extra points to improve your magic skills.
 If you’re more of a swordmaster, you’ll earn extra XP to improve your strength, life points, and how much damage you can take before you die.